Jonas Luz

-Jonas Luz (born 29 November 1985) is a Brazilian snooker player.
+Jonas Luz (born 29 November 1985) is a Brazilian former professional snooker player.
 He won the Pan America title to earn a place on the World Snooker Tour from the 2024-25 snooker season.

 Career

 From Esteio, in the Rio Grande do Sul, he started playing snooker at three years-old.
 He is based in Canoas where he trains at the Match Clube de Sinuca.

 Luz won the Brazilian Snooker Championships in 2021.
 He won the Six Reds Snooker at Clube União, in Caçapava in 2022.
 He was runner-up at the 2023 Brazilian Championship.

 Luz won the 2023 Pan American Snooker Championship held in Rio de Janeiro.
 He overcame a defeat to Itaro Santos in the group stage to beat Zico, Rafinha, and Canadian Charlie Brown en-route to the final.
 In the final he defeated compatriot Fabinho 5-4.
 With the win he earned qualification to snooker’s professional circuit for the first time.